Cups to Milligrams Conversion Calculator

 How to Convert Cups to Milligrams

-To convert a cup measurement to a milligram measurement, multiply the volume by 236,588.23648 times the density of the ingredient or material.
+To convert a measurement in cups to milligrams, multiply the volume by the density of the ingredient or material.
+Note that in order for this to work, the density must be in milligrams per cup (mg/c).

-Thus, the volume in milligrams is equal to the cups multiplied by 236,588.23648 times the density of the ingredient or material.
+Thus, the weight in milligrams is equal to the volume in cups multiplied by 236,588.236 times the density (in g/mL) of the ingredient, substance, or material.

 Cups and milligrams are both commonly used to measure cooking ingredients.